 Do not let the unsavory name put you off this brilliant beauty technique.
 We assure you, slugging skin care has got nothing to do with actual slugs sliding across your face.
 Slugging is simply a K-beauty skin care trend that is exploding in popularity these days owing to its promise of giving your skin a deeply hydrated and dewy look.
 It involves slathering your face in a layer of petrolatum-based ointment or petroleum jelly as the last step of your nighttime skin care routine to repair the skin overnight.
 The thick, slimy texture of the jelly or ointment could be compared to the mucus of a slug, and that is how the name of this process came to be.

 Slugging helps lock in the moisture of the other products applied before it.
-It also provides an extra layer of skin barrier protection.
+It also provides an extra layer of skin barrieri XThe outermost layer of the skin (stratum corneum) that protects the underlying skin and the body. protection.
 Even though this method has been around for a few years now, it has gained a recent resurgence in popularity thanks to social media platforms like TikTok and Instagram.

 Now, let’s take a look at the various benefits of slugging.